 Is it possible to prevent dry skin?

-To prevent skin from drying out, it may be helpful to humidify the indoor environment especially during the drier, winter months.
-Sometimes decreasing bathing frequency and avoiding strong soaps, and decreasing exposure to detergents also may help improve dry skin.
+To prevent skin from drying out, it may be helpful to humidify the indoor environment, especially during the drier, winter months.
+Sometimes decreasing the bathing frequency, avoiding strong soaps, and decreasing exposure to detergents also may help improve dry skin.
 Harsh cleansers can strip away the natural oils and sebum from the skin.
 Limiting exposure to irritants such as solvents and wool clothing can prevent the dry skin condition from worsening.